-There is no expectation that a Speculative Lunch will lead directly to particular outcomes; they are first and foremost an opportunity for enjoyable discussion of research ideas in an informal setting.
-Nonetheless, they provide an opportunity to explore potential collaborations leading to funding bids, or to consider responses to research council themes.
+There is no expectation that Speculative Conversations will lead directly to particular outcomes; they are an opportunity for enjoyable and informal discussion of research ideas.
+Nonetheless, they may also explore potential collaborations leading to funding bids, or consider responses to Research Council themes.
 Coordinators are free to structure discussion as they wish and to set their own agenda.

-How to apply to run a Speculative Lunch
+How to apply to run a Speculative Conversation

 2019-20 Speculative lunch Series: